ChrisDarley/cnn_activity_recognition/README.md

 3) Consider using stratified train test split to split all three dets for possible improved performance.
 4) Normalize the incoming data through a transform
 5) Clean up the pipeline so that all transforms happen using the transform method

+This model is my first attempt at using pytorch.
+Some of the structure of the code is inspired by the following repository: https://github.com/jindongwang/Deep-learning-activity-recognition/tree/master/pytorch, particularly the structure for the network file.